This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Research has not yet identified specific toxic substances in the plant.
 However, the amount of plant ingested will determine the severity of the animal’s condition.
 Also, remember that the digestive system of certain animals, such as cats and dogs, is not designed to digest plant material.

-When you suspect your animal to have ingested jade plant, take the animal away from the plant.
+When you suspect your animal to have ingested a jade plant, take the animal away from the plant.
 Also, remove any plant material from the animal’s mouth and wipe it with a clean damp cloth.

 Even after identifying the type of plant ingested, you should expect the doctor to run other tests to determine the animal’s condition.
 At some point, the doctor might have to sedate the animal using a flexible tube called an endoscope.
 Some of the routine tests include: